systemetric/robocon-website/docs/motors.md

 Avoid immediately starting your motors at 100%.
 This may cause them to stall.
 Instead, start at a lower value such as 20% and work your way up.
 :::

-Due to the motors we give out at launch being rated at 3V at a maximum, the robot object automatically clamps the power to 25%.
-If you are using your own motors you can oveveride the clamp to the rated voltage of the motors.
-To do this see **Initialising the Robot** page

 If you want to spin your motors in reverse, just stick a negative sign in front of your percentage.

 ## Python